 Ivana Dizdar

-She recently held visiting research positions in the Department of Art and Archaeology at Princeton University and at the Musée d'Orsay, where she conducted research toward her dissertation on representations of the Arctic in French nineteenth-century visual and material culture.
-She has given talks on this subject at Boston University, Durham University, Yale University, the University of Oslo, Cambridge University, Brown University, and the New York Public Library, among other venues.
-From 2021 to 2024, she was a co-convener of the Visual Cultures of the Circumpolar North Working Group at the University of Toronto’s Jackman Humanities Institute.
-Her most recent essay “A Postmortem Biography, or, The Adventures of a Snowy Owl,” co-written with Rachael DeLue, is forthcoming in Grey Room.
+Ivana Dizdar is an art historian specializing in nineteenth-century visual and material culture.
+She has held fellowships at the Getty Research Institute in Los Angeles, at the Musée d’Orsay in Paris, and in the Department of Art and Archaeology at Princeton University.
+She holds a PhD from the University of Toronto, where she wrote her dissertation on representations of the Arctic in nineteenth-century Paris.
+She has given talks on this subject at Boston University, Brown University, Yale University, the University of Oslo, Durham University, Cambridge University, and the New York Public Library, among other venues.
+Her most recent essay “A Postmortem Biography, or, The Adventures of a Snowy Owl,” written with Rachael DeLue, appears in the latest issue of Grey Room.